Free Flutter Sleeve Sewing Pattern (t-shirt 3 – 10)

 Step 5: Attaching sleeves.

-Right sides together, line up top of sleeve with shoulder seam.
+Right sides together, line up the top of the sleeve with the shoulder seam.
 Sew using a 3/8 inch seam allowance.

 Step 6: Side seams and hem.

-Sew along sleeve and down side of shirt.
-Repeat on other side.
+Sew along the sleeve and down the side of the shirt.
+Repeat on the other side.

-Hem bottom of tee, by folding up 1/2 inch and sew with a zig zag or other stretch stitch.
+Hem the bottom of the tee by folding up 1/2 inch and sewing with a zig-zag or other stretch stitch.

 You might also like: